 In December 2019, the School District received a non-interest-bearing supplemental payment from the State of Michigan totaling \$5,760,009.
-The supplemental payment must be repaid to the State of Michigan in payments totaling approximately \$886,000 in the current year, followed by four annual installments of approximately \$1,200,000, with the last installment due in October 2023.
+The supplemental payment must be repaid to the State of Michigan in payments totaling approximately \$886,000 in the first year, followed by four annual installments of approximately \$1,218,000, with the last installment due in October 2023.
 Repayments on this obligation are made as a reduction to the School District's state aid payments.
-As of June 30, 2020, the outstanding obligation related to this supplemental payment is \$4,873,854 and has been recorded in the government-wide statements.
-The outstanding obligation related to the supplemental payment, net of expected repayments budgeted for in the fiscal year 2021 budget, is presented in the General Fund governmental funds balance sheet as assigned fund balance.
+As of June 30, 2021, the outstanding obligation related to this supplemental payment is \$3,655,430 and has been recorded in the government-wide statements.
+The outstanding obligation related to the supplemental payment, is presented in the General Fund governmental funds balance sheet as assigned fund balance.